sitecrafting/weglot-php/README.md

 [![License](https://poser.pugx.org/weglot/weglot-php/license)](https://packagist.org/packages/weglot/weglot-php)

 ## Overview
 This library allows you to quickly and easily use the Weglot API via PHP.
+It handle all communication with Weglot API and gives you a [fully functional Parser](#getting-started) to handle HTML pages easely.

 ## Requirements
 - PHP version 5.5 and later